RobTillaart/MCP23S17/README.md

 - **bool getPullup16(uint16_t &mask)** reads pull-up for 16 channels.
 Returns true if successful.

-Since 0.2.6 the reading and writing to registers have been performance optimized for the 16 bit interface.
+The reading and writing to registers have been performance optimized for the 16 bit interface.
 If there are problems please open an issue.